• Don Carson Memorial Video (above)

 Carson’s wife, Helen, died in 2016.
 The two were married for 61 years.
 He is survived by his three children, Theresa Fortney, who lives in Texas with her husband, Robert; Mike Carson, who lives with his wife, Leah, in Phoenix; and Susan Cormier, who lives in Colorado with her husband, Craig.
 He also is survived by five grandchildren and two great-grandchildren.

 The family said consider donations to the Donald W. Carson Concerned Media Professionals Endowment through the UA Foundation/Journalism or Carson's favorite charities: Casa Maria, Community Food Bank, Habitat for Humanity and Interfaith Community Services.
+The CMP fund helps fund the Journalism Diversity Workshop for Arizona High School Students and student scholarships.

 Many former students remembered Carson on Facebook and in emails to the School of Journalism, which posted the testimonials here.